bitdefender/hvmi/docs/chapters/4-exceptions-mechanism.rst

   - :code:`heap-spray` - for process creation in which the parent seems to have been heap-sprayed.
   - :code:`token-privs` - for process creation where the parent has the privileges increased in a malicious manner.
   - :code:`thread-start` - when the thread which creates the process seem to have started in a section containing malicious code.
+  - :code:`security-descriptor` - for process creation in which the parent has an altered security descriptor pointer.
+  - :code:`acl-edit` - for process creation in which the parent has an altered ACL (SACL/DACL).

 .. code-block:: none